bnb-chain/greenfield-cmd/README.md

 ```
 ### Precautions

-1. The user need to use "gen-key" command to generate a keystore file first.
+1. The user need to use "create-keystore" command to generate a keystore file first.
 The content of the keystore is the encrypted private key information,
 and the passwordFile is used for encrypting/decrypting the private key.
 The other commands need run with -k if the keystore is not the default file path(key.json).

 2. The operator account should have enough balance before sending request to greenfield.